kddnewton/kddnewton.github.io/_posts/2022-12-03-advent-of-yarv-part-3.md

 * Ruby dispatches events whenever certain actions are taken by the virtual machine.
 These events can be used to implement tooling that hooks into the execution of a Ruby program.
 These events can be attached to instructions to dispatch when the instruction is executed.

 In the next post we'll go back to introducing more instructions.
 We will focus on instructions that combine multiple values on the top of the stack into one new value.

+---

+[^1]: The constant scope that is held by the frame is similar to but not quite the same as the values returned by [Module::nesting](https://docs.ruby-lang.org/en/master/Module.html#method-c-nesting).
+[^2]: We'll talk more about special local variables when we get to the `getspecial` and `setspecial` instructions.
+It refers to local variables that are more akin to global variables in that they are not stored on the stack.